top of page

 From an ISTDP perspective, symptoms like anxiety, depression, somatic complaints, or chronic self-doubt are often signals of internal emotional conflict.

-At some point, the person experienced feelings; often anger, grief, guilt, or longing, that felt too threatening or painful to fully experience.
+At some point, the person experienced feelings, often anger, grief, guilt, or longing, that felt too threatening or painful to fully experience.
+To manage this, the mind employed unconscious defences to keep those feelings out of awareness.

 These defences, while protective in the past, create long-term problems:

-• Anxiety builds as feelings are continually pushed down
+• Anxiety builds as feelings are continually pushed down.

-• Emotions get distorted or redirected (e.g. turning anger inward as self-criticism)
+• Emotions get distorted or redirected (e.g., turning anger inward as self-criticism).

-• The nervous system remains stuck in high alert
+• The nervous system remains stuck in high alert.

-• Relationships suffer because real needs and feelings can’t be expressed
+• Relationships suffer because real needs and feelings can’t be expressed.

 In short: symptoms are the cost of avoiding the truth of one’s emotional life.